hyphacoop/handbook/finance.md

 ## Invoicing Clients

 Hypha charges clients on a sliding scale, and projects may be billed hourly, weekly, monthly, or per project, depending on the specifics of each project.
+The recommended practice is to send an invoice every month, or a quote, if the amount for the month is small and at the discretion of the project.

+In cases where an invoice is not collected in time for payroll, or failed to be collected altogether, this is treated as a cost to the Co-operative and we strongly advocate that this not affect the timely payroll to the Member.

 In order to create invoices and collect payments, there are three general steps that need to be performed in order.

 ### Generating Timesheets

-For clients with billing models that require tracked work hours, **Clockify** is used to generate timesheets for determining the invoice amount each period, and often for calculating member wages.
+For clients with billing models that require tracked work hours, **Clockify** is used to generate timesheets for determining the invoice amount each period, and often for calculating Member wages.
 These timesheets are archived in our [shared drive](https://link.hypha.coop/drive) under the `Timesheets` directory and may be attached to invoices at client request.

 Refer to the guides for [Timesheets](/guides.md#timesheets) to generate and archive your project timesheets.